m-gaddafi/rentalmanagement/README.md

 # rentalmanagement
-rental management is an app using to record all the details in line with rental
+rental management is a web based app used to record all the details in line with rental